 Managed funds pool together the money of individual investors and use it to buy assets such as Australian or international shares, bonds, property or cash.
 Different funds have different objectives so it's important to assess whether they match your own objectives from the outset.

-Part of their appeal is the fact that you can leave the buying and selling decisions to the manager of the fund, whose job it is to deploy your money in order to generate positive returns.
+Part of their appeal is the fact that you can leave the buying and selling decisions to the manager of the fund, whose job it is to use your money to generate positive returns.

 You can invest in both actively managed funds, where the manager selects the stocks based on their own convictions, and passively managed funds, which tend to be lower cost and aim only to match the performance of a benchmark, rather than beat it.

 For example, exchange traded funds (ETFs) are usually passively managed.

 When you invest in a managed fund, you hold units in the fund.
 For example, an investment of $5,000 at a unit price of $1 gets you 5,000 units.